 Skip to main content

-How to Create a Custom Plugin
+How to Develop a Plugin

 1. Generate a service with Amplication